Glossary

 Foods of bovine origin

-Foods deriving from dairy products or beef, including but not limited to cow’s milk and its products, beef, gelatine, dripping, casein, whey, Bovril ™, etc.
+Foods deriving from dairy products or beef, including but not limited to cow’s milk and its products, steak, gelatine, dripping, casein, whey, Bovril ™, etc.

 Haematopoietic